 Creating secure connections using HTTPS

-To securely upload files, you need to establish a secure connection using HTTPS.
-This ensures that your data is encrypted during transit.
-Additionally, you can enhance security by using client certificates, which authenticate the client to the server during the SSL/TLS handshake.
+To securely upload files, establish a connection using HTTPS.
+This not only encrypts your data in transit but also protects it against potential interception.
+For enhanced security, you can also use client certificates, which authenticate the client to the server during the SSL/TLS handshake.

 Step-by-step guide to uploading a file with cURL using HTTPS